Get the Skills to Be a Medical Assistant

 53 Week* Medical Assisting Training Program in Crystal Lake & Libertyville, Illinois

-You are ready to use your natural helping and healing nature as a fantastic career!
+You are ready to use your natural helping and healing nature in a fantastic career!
 Choosing Medical Assisting shows you are not only very compassionate, but also that you are career-minded, looking for ways to advance, improve and succeed.

 Come in and learn about the medical field and see how to get established in a rewarding, professional career (without spending years in school).
 You could have a bright future in Medical Assisting!

 Already working?
 No problem!
 First Institute has both daytime and night time programs available.
 Daytime class hours are 2 days a week (Mon/Wed or Tue/Thurs) from 8:30 AM to 4:30 PM and the night time schedule is 4 nights a week (Mon through Thurs) from 5:30 PM to 9:30 PM.

 The Medical Assisting Program at First Institute, taught at both our Crystal Lake and Libertyville campuses, provides the hands-on training, practical experience and industry support it takes to pursue a rewarding healthcare career.

 Our program includes a 160 clock hour (10-week) externship in a medical office setting, working with real patients and getting to know health care providers in the community.

 You’ll gain both the administrative and clinical skills to move smoothly into a medical assisting position.
 Our instructors are experienced medical professionals who know just what employers are looking for.

 - Nov 19thMedical Assisting: Night Class First Institute (Libertyville)

 - Dec 4thMedical Assisting: Tues/Thurs First Institute (Crystal Lake)